-10.2.7 Emergency Evacuation & Lockwown procedures Best Practice Schools must comply with the Regulatory Reform (Fire Services) Order 2005 to ensure that they have adequate fire precautions in place to allow the safe escape of all occupants in case of fire.
+10.2.7 Emergency Evacuation & Lockdown procedures Best Practice Schools must comply with the Regulatory Reform (Fire Services) Order 2005 to ensure that they have adequate fire precautions in place to allow the safe escape of all occupants in case of fire.
 Staff and students with disabilities should be able to evacuate a building promptly in the case of an emergency.
 Ensuring safe evacuation in an emergency is a complex issue, requiring consideration of a broad range of factors that it is not possible to cover in detail in this audit.
-Some areas for consideration include: the use of both visual and audible alarm systems, escape doors with opening devices and opening forces designed to meet the needs of both students and staff. balancing personal dignity and independence with safety and speed of evacuation. the risk of using lifts or evacuation chairs to evacuate people with mobility difficulties down or up to ground level. ensuring that evacuation chairs are suitable for the intended users, ensuring that emergency contact facilities inside lifts (phones or intercom systems) are monitored at all times that the school may be used. the needs of students who require personal care - for example, someone could be toileting with a career when the alarm is raised or other respiratory conditions in particular the possible impact of smoke on everybody, particularly students with asthma. the use of zones and compartmentation to support phased evacuation of the building.

-alarm for staff or stu the location of asser Personal Emergency who may need assis making students aw alarms or other assistive technologies to raise the idents who are deaf or hard of hearing.
-The mobile points to be reachable by all students.
-Evacuation Plans (PEEPs) for staff and students tance during evacuation.
-The are of evacuation procedures, which should be throughout the school year.
-Audit Findings Principle of the princi Do pupils with SEND needs have Personal Emergency Evacuation Plans in place?
-Yes Fire drills/emergency evacuations are rehearsed termly.
-The school must ensure that certain members of staff are trained in helping mobility impaired people evacuate.
-Even if there is no pupil with a mobility impairment on the school roll, there may be a visitor in need of additional help.
-All necessary fire risk assessments have been carried out with all fire extinguishers checked and serviced annually.
-Grade 2022 Compliant Suggestions to improve/resolve Maintain existing action and processes.
+Some areas for consideration include: • the use of both visual and audible alarm systems, escape doors with opening devices and opening forces designed to meet the needs of both students and staff. balancing personal dignity and independence with safety and speed of evacuation. the risk of using lifts or evacuation chairs to evacuate people with mobility difficulties down or up to ground level. ensuring that evacuation chairs are suitable for the intended users, ensuring that emergency contact facilities inside lifts (phones or intercom systems) are monitored at all times that the school may be used. the needs of students who require personal care - for example, someone could be toileting with a career when the alarm is raised or other respiratory conditions in particular the possible impact of smoke on everybody, particularly students with asthma. the use of zones and compartmentation to support phased evacuation of the building. the use of vibrating alarms or other assistive technologies to raise the alarm for staff or students who are deaf or hard of hearing. the location of assembly points to be reachable by all students.
+Personal Emergency Evacuation Plans (PEEPs) for staff and students who may need assistance during evacuation. making students aware of evacuation procedures, which should be practiced regularly throughout the school year.
+Audit Findings Personal Emergency Evacuation Plans are in place for SEND pupils who require them.
+Fire drills/emergency evacuations are rehearsed termly, and certain members of staff are trained in helping mobility impaired people evacuate.
+The school is aware that certain members of